+The Convertible Senior Notes require us to comply with certain financial and operational covenants.
+These covenants require us to, among other things, maintain certain financial ratios, including asset coverage, debt to equity and interest coverage.
 Our ability to continue to comply with these covenants in the future depends on many factors, some of which are beyond our control.
 There are no assurances that we will be able to comply with these covenants.
-Failure to comply with these covenants would result in a default which, if we were unable to obtain a waiver under the Loan Agreement, would have a material adverse impact on our liquidity, financial condition, results of operations and ability to pay dividends.
+Failure to comply with these covenants would result in a default which, if we were unable to obtain a waiver from the lenders under the Convertible Senior Notes and accelerate repurchase of the Convertible Senior Notes, would have a material adverse impact on our liquidity, financial condition, results of operations and ability to pay dividends.
+In addition, holders of the Convertible Senior Notes will have the right to require us to repurchase the Convertible Senior Notes upon the occurrence of a fundamental change at a repurchase price equal to 100% of their principal amount, plus accrued and unpaid interest, if any.
+We may not have enough available cash or be able to obtain financing at the time we are required to make repurchases.